HARSHITHGOWDABD/Verilog-KVLSI-IIITB-/Note_points /readme.md

 7.In intra statement will be evaluated first and then then delay will be exeguted 8.Intra and non blocking behaves as an actual hardware 9.HINT ----while calculating the delay use the memory

+ORDER OF EXEGUTION IN VERILOG
+1.Preponed region- initilization
+2.Active region -- conditional statemts , blocking statement exegution , $display and $write , rhs updation of non blocking assignment
+3.Inactive region -- #0 delay will be exeguted
+4.NBA region --- updation of non blocking
+5.Postponed region --$strobe and $monitor

+SYSTEM TASK IN VERILOG
+1.It will starts with $ symbol
+2.By this we can
+     a)Display and monitor the inputs and outputs b)Control of simulation
+     c)Timing checks
+3.All system tasks are non synthesizable
+4.System task must be used inside the procedural block

+THERE ARE FOUR DISPLAY TASK
+a) $display  exegution in -----> active region  ---- has new line char --- prints only one time
+b) $write                 -----> active region  ---- no new line char  --- prints only one time
+c) $monitor               -----> postponed region  ---has new line char -- prints whenever the changes occer
+d) $strobe                -----> postponed region ----has new line char -- prints only once

+5.We can write the multiple monitor inside the code but only the last moniter will going to active 6.We can  control the monitor by $monitor on and $ monitor off 7.If two statements are in the active region then preority will be give to which one is first

+SIMULATION CONTROL TASK
+Majory 3 are there
+  1)Terminate / end -------->$finish
+  2)Suspend (pause ) ------->$stop
+  3)resheddule / reset ------>$reset

+1. $finish(0) ----> do not return anything , just terminate the exegution
+2. $finish(1) ----> prints at what time the suspention encounter
+3. $finish(2) ----> gives complete information , about the memory and at this simulation time it has suspend etc

+CONTINIOUS ASSIGNMENT
+1. continoius assignment should be written outside the procedural block
+2. Active all the time
+3. Suppors multidriving condition
+4. Multi driving condition is alloed in the wire only (at same time you are driving the value )
+5. It will print x ( if y=0 and y=1)

+Procidural assignments
+1. It is  called procedural assignemt because we are writing inside the procedural blocks
+2. a)Blocking b) Non blocking
+3.